 It was the end of July and the temperature was over 100 degrees in Fahrenheit when we reached the desert.
 Ugh.
 It was hot in the car even with the A/C on.
 Bishop forecast said it was going to be 110 that day.
 I made stops at rest areas to stretch our legs but Xena didn’t want to linger after a quick break.
 It was just too hot.
 After 5 hours of driving in the desert heat, I refused to lock ourselves in the hotel room so I put saved trailhead coordinates into the GPS app and we headed over to the trail near Big Pine.
 High altitude should give us some break from the heat, I thought.

 Big Pine is located 15 miles (24 km) south-southeast of Bishop.

 We arrived at the trailhead little before 4:30 PM and found the area shaded.
 Yes!!
 At 7.723′, it was still 85 degrees.
 The shade made it tolerable though.
 It felt great to stretch out our legs.
 I changed into my hiking shoes, attached a bear bell on my backpack and we began exploring.
 This is an out and back trail and it goes out far into the backcountry.
 I planned to turn us around before it got dark or if I spook myself out with my paranoia about bears.
 I knew I had to go on a hike that day and face my fear.
 I was so nervous!!

 We passed a waterfall and crossed two wooden bridges.
 We kept climbing up.
 The view wasn’t anything like we get in SoCal.
 So beautiful!

-We only went a half mile more or so from this point on.
+We only went a half-mile more or so from this point on.
 Xena was getting hot and she didn’t want to go any further.
 I happily turned us around and headed back to the car.
-Having being on the trail for 3 miles and nothing happened to us, my fear of bear was noticeably under control at this point and felt great about the camping trip starting next day.
+Having been on the trail for 3 miles and nothing happened to us, my fear of bear was noticeably under control at this point and felt great about the camping trip starting the next day.